segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/swift-ios/migration.md

 strat: swift
 ---

-If you’re using a different mobile library, follow these steps to migrate to the Analytics Swift library:
+If you’re using a different mobile library such as Analytics-iOS, follow these steps to migrate to the Analytics-Swift library:

 > info ""
 > Segment no longer supports installing Analytics-Swift via Cocoapods.